flyingcircusio/fc-nixos/doc/src/kubernetes.rst

 By using our Kubernetes roles, you can set up a Kubernetes cluster for your project automatically.
-We provide two roles:
+We provide three roles:

 The **kubernetes-master** role runs cluster management services and the Kubernetes API.
 There must be exactly one VM per project with the master role.